-Despite its name as the 1640 Hart house, the oldest parts of the building at 51 Linebrook Rd. were apparently constructed in 1678-80 by Samuel Hart, the son of Thomas Hart.
+Despite its name as the 1640 Hart house, the oldest (front left) part of the building at 51 Linebrook Rd. was apparently constructed in 1678-80 by Samuel Hart, the son of Thomas Hart.
+The right side probably dates to the beginning of the 18th Century, and has the form of a “high-posted Cape.”

 An Irish tanner named Thomas Hart arrived in the Massachusetts Bay Colony on the ship Desire from Baddow, Essex County, England.
 He was briefly indentured to tailor John Brown in Boston.
 After ending his servitude in 1637, Thomas Hart settled in Ipswich and by 1639 had become a proprietor.
 In 1640 he built a one-room starter home, and gradually expanded it.
-Thomas Hart was widely respected and was one of the town’s first selectmen and a town clerk.
-Thomas Hart, senior died in 1673 and is buried in the Old Burying Ground along with his wife Alice who lived until 1682.
+He died in 1673 and is buried in the Old Burying Ground along with his wife Alice who lived until 1682.
 They had two daughters Sara and Mary, and two sons, Samuel and Thomas.

 - Hart-House-Metropolitian-description Read a description of the Hart House room from the Metropolitan Museum.